reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 Note that we created the feature flag as a boolean flag, which means that it has exactly two variations: `true` and `false`.
 We also have not created a specific targeting rule, so the default rule will always serve the `false` variation.

-In the screenshot you can see that the targeting is already set to "on", which means that whatever targeting rules we define will be "live" and have an effect on our users.
+In the screenshot, you can see that the targeting is already set to "on", which means that whatever targeting rules we define will be "live" and have an effect on our users.

 As soon as the feature is saved, we can ask our `LDClient` to evaluate the feature for us: